Methodology

 Generic risk

-Does it sound like default AI music, or does it have a more intentional sonic identity?
+Does it sound like a default output, or does it have a more intentional sonic identity?

 Loopability

-Can the output be used in creator workflows without awkward starts, stops, or surprise changes?
+Can the output be used in creator projects without awkward starts, stops, or surprise changes?

 Hook strength